purduesigbots/ChangeUp-15in/README.md

 } //namespace intake
 ```

-The entire subsystem is placed into a namespace to allow a general naming
+The entire subsystem is placed into a unique namespace to allow a general naming
 convention to be applied to each subsystem.

-The motors (or singular motor) is declared in the okapi namespace.
+The motors (or singular motor) are declared using okapi.
 We use okapi
 because of it's native support for motor groups, which allow for more compact and
 readable autonomous programs.